We currently have the following services available:

 Holly is a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario.
 She holds a Master of Arts in Counselling Psychology from Yorkville University and a Bachelor of Arts in Psychology from Laurentian University.
 She is passionate about working with individuals from all walks of life in empathetic and non-judgmental environment.
 Holly aims to create a supportive space where clients feel heard and understood as they work through their challenges.
 Holly uses evidence-based approaches to help individuals navigate a variety of mental health concerns, including stress, anxiety, depression, and coping with difficult life events.
 Holly focuses on her client's unique needs and experiences, emphasizing empathy and unconditional positive regard to foster personal growth and self-discovery.
 She uses interventions to help clients identify and build on their existing strengths and resources to create positive change, to enhance motivation and commitment to change, and to develop effective strategies for managing challenges and achieving their goals.
 Holly believes that therapy is a collaborative process and is dedicated to working alongside her clients as they explore concerns, uncover insights, and develop strategies that empower them to lead more fulfilling lives.
 Whether they are seeking help for a specific issue or want a safe space to explore their thoughts and feelings, Holly is eager to support her clients on their paths to healing and growth and assisting them in achieving their mental health goals. |

-Thilan Galvier (She/Her)
+Thilan Lachapelle-Galvier (She/Her)

 Social Worker